rfshelley/Documentation/smartapp-developers-guide/async-http.rst

 We call ``asynchttp_v1.get()`` with the name of the method we want to be called with the response, a map of data that is used to build the request, and an optional map of data to pass on to the response handler.
 The details of the request builder parameters are documented in the :ref:`async_http_configure_request` section.

-We then need to define our response handler method, which accepts the response of the request, as well as the optional data map we passed to the ``get()`` method.
+We can then define an optional response handler method, which accepts the response of the request, as well as the optional data map we passed to the ``get()`` method.
+If none is provided the request will be made in a 'fire-and-forget' mode where the response will be discarded immediately after execution.
 The details of handling the response are documented in the :ref:`async_http_response_handling` section.

 ----